timnew/zoom-tab-closer/README.md

 ## How to install

 **CAUTION:** Chrome v75 upgraded security restrictions that can only install extension from Chrome WebStore.
-So if you see error when install the extension, try install it from source
+So if you see `CRX_REQUIRED_PROOF_MISSING` or similar error when install the extension, try install it from source

 1. Download the Chrome extension from https://github.com/timnew/zoom-tab-closer/raw/release/zoom-tab-closer.crx
 2. Double click and install it